 The first Project SEARCH class graduates in May.
-The Presbyterian Rust Medical Center Project SEARCH program is 36 weeks long and provides skills training and workplace internships for high school students ages 18-22 with disabilities.
-Students complete certification training and three different rotations in areas such as food and nutrition, patient transport, administration and security.
+The Presbyterian Rust Medical Center Project SEARCH program is 36 weeks long and provides skills, training, and workplace internships for high school students ages 18–22 with disabilities.
+Students complete certification training and three different rotations in areas such as food and nutrition, patient transport, and administration and security.

 Adelante begins managing New Mexico AIDS Services.